ChetanRath/user-edit-crud-fe/README.md

 - `yarn` - To install dependencies
 - `yarn run start:api-urls` - This will start the backend at port 12345 by default
-- `yarn start:client` - To start frontend app at localhost:3000
+- `yarn run start:client` - To start frontend app at localhost:3000

 ## Development Environment